 2. Research

 Find trending keywords and uncover content gaps in your niche.
-Dive into what your competitors are doing, and see where they might be missing the mark.
+Check out what your competitors are doing, and see where they might be missing the mark.
 This will give you the insights you need to create content that fills those gaps and captures the attention of potential customers.

 3. Content Planning